JuliaPlots/PlotlyJS.jl/docs/src/manipulating_plots.md

 best.

 PlotlyJS.jl provides a convenient syntax for constructing what we will call regular grids of subplots.
-By regular we mean a square grid of plots like a matrix.
+By regular we mean a grid of plots like a matrix.

 To do this we adapt the `vcat`, `hcat`, and `hvcat` functions from `Base` and leverage the array construction syntax to build up our subplots.